Table of Contents

-If you are unsure of how much interest rate to charge on a personal loan, visit the Wells Fargo Rate and Payment Calculator, the Prosper Loans, or the Lending Club’s rates for a comparison of current interest rates for personal loans.
-Amortization calculators are also available if you want to calculate the breakdown of principal and interest payments on a monthly basis for the lifetime of the loan.
+If you are unsure of what interest rate to charge, visit the Wells Fargo Rate and Payment Calculator, the Prosper Loans, or the Lending Club for a comparison of current interest rates for personal loans.
+You can use any of their promissory note Amortization calculators to calculate the principal and interest payments on a monthly basis for the lifetime of the loan.

 Four Types of Repayment Options

 |Due on Demand

 (“Payable on Demand”)

 |Specific due date||Specific due date||Specific due date||No specific due date|

 |Payments for principal and interest are made at regular intervals||Payments for interest only are made at regular intervals, principal amount due on maturity date||Entire amount owed, including interest, is paid all at once||Entire amount owed is due whenever the lender wants his or her money back|

 |Example: $1,500 monthly payment actually consists of $500 towards the outstanding principal and $1,000 towards the interest with $1,500 due on the maturity date||Example: $500 monthly payment is applied only towards interest and full $10,000 loan amount is due on the maturity date||Example: $10,000 loan for a friend’s small business is due on a specific date||Example: $10,000 loan for a friend's small business is due at any time or whenever financially feasible|

 5. When do I have to pay back the money? (the “maturity date”)